ARahim3/tuipo/README.md

 back — in Claude Code, Aider, Codex, vim, `psql`, your shell, whatever.
 It only shows up when you actually misspell something, and it never changes how the app you're running behaves.

+And a typo costs more here than in a text editor.
+To a language model, a correctly-spelled word usually maps to a clean, familiar token; a misspelled one breaks into odd subword fragments it rarely saw arranged that way in training.
+So it spends effort guessing what you meant — and sometimes guesses wrong and quietly runs with it.
+One fat-fingered word in a prompt can nudge a coding agent down the wrong path before it's written a line.

 A few things I cared about while building it: